awslabs/aws-embedded-metrics-java/README.md

 - Length 1-255 characters
 - ASCII characters only
-- Dimensions must meet CloudWatch Dimension requirements, if not it will throw a `InvalidDimensionException`.
+- Dimensions must meet CloudWatch Dimension requirements, if not it will throw a `InvalidDimensionException` or `DimensionSetExceededException`.
 See [Dimension](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_Dimension.html) for valid values.

 Examples: